vjeffrey/mario-meets-inspec/README.md

 end
 ```

+inspec init profile my-first-profile

 ## Step Four: We've got a test!
-Now we can copy the test into our ssh_tests.rb file.
+Now we can copy the test into our my_first_test.rb file.
 ### Oh, but they wanted some information about that test, right?
 Let's write some comments...
 ```ruby
 # impact 1.0